stateofca/opencred/docs/01-how-to-use-api.md

 **Response**:
 The response will include details of the exchange, including a QR code (as a base64 data URL image) and an OID4VP URI.

-For performance reasons or if a QR code for the default OID4VP protocol is not needed, you may omit the `QR` property by requesting `?qr=false` in the query string of your create exchange request.
+**QR Code Options**:
+- By default, a QR code for the OID4VP protocol is included (when `includeQRByDefault` is true).
+To disable QR codes, use `?qr=false`.
+- To request a QR code for a specific protocol, use the `qr` query parameter with a protocol name.
+For example:
+  - `?qr=interact` - QR code for the interaction URL
+  - `?qr=OID4VP` - QR code for OID4VP (default)
+  - `?qr=OID4VP-draft18` - QR code for OID4VP draft 18
+  - `?qr=vcapi` - QR code for VC-API endpoint
+  - Other protocol keys may be available depending on workflow configuration
+- The `qr` parameter accepts `"true"` (include QR for OID4VP), `"false"` (disable QR), or a protocol name string (generate QR for that protocol).
+- When a QR code is generated via the `qr` parameter with a protocol name, the response includes a `protocol` field indicating which protocol the QR encodes.

 **Example Response**: